 2. The issue of shipping cost is not addressed since it would be quite different for different areas of the world and for the preferred way of postage (registered mail, air mail, express mail, sea mail, etc.).

-3. It is very important to understand fully the conditions of the sale (is a product new or second-hand, what are the accepted methods of payment, delivery time, shipping costs, etc.) BEFORE you commit yourself to buying anything.
+3. It is very important to understand the conditions of the sale fully (is a product new or second-hand, what are the accepted methods of payment, delivery time, shipping costs, etc.) BEFORE you commit yourself to buying anything.

 Part 2 - Other important issues